 YouTube has always had strict rules for pornographic content making it difficult for those in the industry to use the platform.
 Many find they start a channel and soon after it’s up it’s taken down, driving creators to seek more friendly avenues such as OnlyFans.

-But with the recent news that YouTube Shorts* has an astounding 1.5 billion users watching it every month, the writing is on the wall:
+But with the recent news that YouTube Shorts* has an astounding 1.5 billion logged in users watching it every month, the writing is on the wall:

 Finding a way to play nice with the platform could really build your business.

 To further put things in perspective, YouTube currently has 2 billion users a month who log in and 75% of them are watching YouTube Shorts.
 This is a channel that viewers actually look at content.
 In addition, in 2021 YouTube announced a fund for creators that could help you kick your ideas off the ground.

 In light of all this news, how can you find creative ways to work with YouTube Shorts to further your brand while also playing by their rules?

 Here’s a few ideas and tips to think outside the box in creating content.

 Use your sense of humor.

 Can’t show your bod?
 How can you make fun of this and use your wit?

 How about blocking out your privates with editing software while doing a cooking show or wearing a handmaid’s tale costume while discussing your last sexy cam show, or perhaps you’ll tease the audience with your latest story about daily camming life then flash us in your P.C. lingerie.
 There are many ways to make fun of the YouTube policies and get away with it while at the same time entertaining your followers and gaining new ones.